"What are calcium channel blockers (CCBs) and how do they work?

 In Canada - Call your doctor for medical advice about side effects.
 You may report side effects to Health Canada at 1-866-234-2345.

-PRECAUTIONS: Before taking carvedilol, tell your doctor or pharmacist if you are allergic to it; or if you have had a serious reaction to other beta blockers (e.g., propranolol); or if you have any other allergies.
+PRECAUTIONS: Before taking carvedilol, tell your doctor or pharmacist if you are allergic to it; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

-Caution is advised when using this drug in older adults because they may be more sensitive to its effects, especially dizziness and lightheadedness.
+Older adults may be more sensitive to the side effects of this drug, especially dizziness and lightheadedness.

-Based on information from related drugs, this medication may pass into breast milk and may have undesirable effects on a nursing infant.
+It is unknown if carvedilol passes into breast milk.
+However, it is unlikely to pass into breast milk in large amounts.
+There is a low risk that it may have undesirable effects on a nursing infant.
 Consult your doctor before breast-feeding.

 Additional Coreg CR Information